simplesalt/main-9bc77/content/posts/basic-rules-for-walking-in-the-mountains.md

 ---
-title: Basic Rules For Walking In The Mountains
+title: Troy Hunt on success
 excerpt: "I enjoyed this recent piece by Troy Hunt, the celebrity creator of havibeenpwned.\_ He departs from his usual technical topics, instead discussing the skills he's had to practice in the last year to stay effective while under more stress.\_ "
 date: '2018-01-09'
 thumb_img_path: images/6.jpg